CommutativeGrids/fzzpy/README.md

 Note: The `--recursive` flag ensures that submodules (like PHAT) are also cloned.

+Following the guidelines below to install the required dependencies based on your operating system.
 Then navigate to the directory and install the Python package, the installation configuration is specified in `pyproject.toml`:

 ```bash